vigoo/test-r/NOTES.md

 - Tests for tests
 - Align terse output more with https://github.com/rust-lang/rust/blob/master/library/test/src/formatters/terse.rs
 - How does it work together with criterion?
 Just ignore the test-r bench macro for those?
+- Check if we can do some trick to run doctests with test-r (#cfg(doctest) imports?)

 Later:
 - Support `#[should_panic]` in dynamic tests